andresdmdev/crypto-api/README.md

-# binance-api
+# Binance API

-Cryptocurrency - Ticker symbol and price
+Cryptocurrency

+## It has the ticker symbol with the UDST pair

+## It shows all cryptos with a price below 1 USDT on Binance

+## It reloads the status every 5 seconds